 Process Items include questions that begin with the word "how."
-Responses should outline your key process information that addresses approach, deployment, learning, and integration (see Scoring System page 51).
+Responses should outline your key process information that addresses approach, deployment, learning, and integration (page 51).
 Responses lacking such information, or merely providing an example, are referred to in the Scoring Guidelines as "anecdotal information."